-The cop took a seat at the other end of the bar, and I had the bartender send him a Budweiser so he’d know I recognized him.
-If he had been trying to be discreet, he’d done a lousy job.
-He looked up when the beer was set down in front of him and I raised my water glass, which he must have taken as an invitation to join me because over he came.
+The cop took a seat at the other end of the bar, and I had the bartender send him a Budweiser.
+If he’d been trying to be discreet, he’d done a lousy job.
+He looked up when the beer was placed in front of him and I raised my water glass in greeting, which he must have taken as an invitation to join me because over he came.

 We sat in silence for a few minutes, him sipping his beer, me sipping my water.